 Inside Out will hit digital shelves tomorrow (October 13) and in celebration of the release, Disney has released a few clips highlighting the plethora of special features included along with the download.
 (Keep in mind that the DVD / Blu-ray will be released on November 3.)
 Watch the sampling of deleted scenes and extra features below and then compare the editions (digital vs. Blu-ray) below the videos.

-ORDERING - SPECIAL FEATURESThe great news for eager fans is that the list of special features included on the digital release are almost the same as the Blu-ray release (with the exception of any retailer-specific extras which may or may not be included with each release as well as the Director's commentary track).
+The great news for eager fans is that the list of special features included on the digital release is almost the same as the Blu-ray release (with the exception of any retailer-specific extras which may or may not be included with each release as well as the Director’s commentary track).
 In the past, some digital releases have had fewer special features than the Blu-ray so we feel this is a viable option now.

-Order the digital release on Amazon or iTunes - details on the Blu-ray copy are available at the bottom of the page below the full list of special features.
+Order the digital release on Amazon, Apple TV or stream the film on Disney+.
+Details on the Blu-ray copy are available at the bottom of the page below the full list of special features.

 - Riley’s First Date?
 (In-Home Exclusive Animated Short Film) – Riley, now 12, is hanging out at home with her parents in San Francisco when potential trouble comes knocking: a boy shows up at the door.
 Can Mom and Dad’s emotions handle “Riley’s First Date?”